SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/rest-api-client.md

 Here you're initializing the Swagger library with the Sync Gateway public REST API spec and promises enabled.
 Promises are great because you can chain HTTP operations in a readable style.

 In this working directory, start a web server with the command `python -m SimpleHTTPServer 8000` and navigate to [http://localhost:8000/index.html](http://localhost:8000/index.html) in a browser.
-Open the dev tools to access the console and you should see the list of operations available on the client object.
+Open the dev tools to access the console and you should see the list of operations available on the `client` object.

 ![](img/swagger-browser.png)

 All the endpoints are grouped by tag.
 A tag represents a certain functionality of the API (i.e database, query, authentication).
 The `client.help()` method is a helper function that prints all the tags available.
-In this case we'd like to query all documents in the database.
-We'll use the `get_db_all_docs` method on the database tag to perform this operation.
+In this case we'd like to query all documents in the database so we'll use the `get_db_all_docs` method on the database tag to perform this operation.
 The helper function is available on any node of the API, so you can write `client.database.get_db_all_docs.help()` to print the documentation for that endpoint.

 ![](img/swagger-all-docs.png)